luispablo/lp-deployer/README.md

 ### commands

 Here you have two groups: **pre** and **post**.
 The **pre** group will be run before uploading files to the target, and the **post** group after.
 In each command you can specify if it has to be run locally in the computer from where you're deploying, or remotely in the target server.

+#### continueOnError

+By default this is **false**, and will halt the whole process if this command fails.
+When you set it to **true** you're saying that you want to continue with the other commands even if this one fails.

 ### upload